ZeroDegree0123/mrSchedule/README.md

 # PlanIt

-PlanIt is a scheduling app where you can create, edit, and delete apps.
+PlanIt is a responsive scheduling app where you can create, edit, and delete apps.
 The app starts with sign up page to create the user.
 The events created by a user are unique to them.
 The app has a side navbar with a glassy look with easy access to other pages.

 ## ScreenShots
 ![Home Page](https://imgur.com/b9eWaPv.png)